 \subsection{Single Facility}

 We now consider a special case where the provider can only install a single facility throughout the planning horizon (\ie, $h = 1$), which we refer to as 1-\ourproblem{}.
-This special case is not only relevant in practice, particularly in applications where the provider has only one facility available to deploy throughout the planning horizon, but also allows us to underline in more detail how the cumulative demand behaviour (versus a noncumulative demand behaviour) contributes to the theoretical intractability of the \ourproblem{}.
+This special case is not only relevant in practice, particularly in applications where the provider can deploy only one facility over the planning horizon, but also allows us to underline in more detail how the cumulative demand behaviour (versus a noncumulative demand behaviour) contributes to the theoretical intractability of the \ourproblem{}.

 In the 1-\ourproblem{}, the provider only opens a single facility per time period, so we can fully describe customer behaviour with parameters $a_{ij}$ (\ie, customer $j$ either patronizes the single facility at location $i$ or not).
 Let us formally define the decision version of the 1-\ourproblem{} as follows: